Action principle for $\kappa$-Minkowski noncommutative $U(1)$ gauge theory from Lie-Poisson electrodynamics: Introduction

 In recent years, Lie-Poisson electrodynamics has undergone rapid development~\cite{our2023,Kupriyanov:2019cug,Kurkov:2021kxa,Kupriyanov:2020axe,Abla:2022wfz,Kupriyanov:2021aet,Kupriyanov:2021cws,Kupriyanov:2022ohu,Kupriyanov:2023qot,DiCosmo:2023wth,Bascone:2024mxs,Kupriyanov:2024dny,Sharapov:2024bbu, Basilio:2024bir,Abla:2024wtr}.
 In the absence of matter, the deformed gauge transformations and the deformed Maxwell equations have been constructed for generic Lie-algebra-type noncommutativity~\cite{Kupriyanov:2021cws,our2023}.
 Charged point-like particles were studied in detail in~\cite{Kupriyanov:2024dny,Basilio:2024bir}.
 General prescriptions for the charged matter fields were outlined in~\cite{Sharapov:2024bbu}.
 The present paper continues the research line of~\cite{our2023,Kupriyanov:2019cug,Kurkov:2021kxa,Kupriyanov:2020axe,Abla:2022wfz,Kupriyanov:2021aet,Kupriyanov:2021cws,Kupriyanov:2022ohu,Kupriyanov:2023qot,DiCosmo:2023wth,Bascone:2024mxs,Kupriyanov:2024dny,Sharapov:2024bbu, Basilio:2024bir,Abla:2024wtr}.
 Of course, there are other studies on gauge theories on Poisson manifolds~\cite{Bimonte:1996fq, Arefeva:1999pkt, Jurco:2000fs, Meusburger:2003hc, Kennedy:2012gk, Cattaneo:2001bp}.
 A comparison of our approach with related ones can be found in~\cite{our2023}.

 Despite impressive progress, some important questions remain open.
-So far, an admissible Lagrangian formulation of the deformed Maxwell equations has been obtained for unimodular algebras $\mathfrak{g}$ only, that is, when the structure constants defining the noncommutativity~\eqref{xcomrel} obey the relation \be \mathcal{C}^{\mu\nu}_{\mu} = 0. \la{compcond} \ee While for the $\mathfrak{su}(2)$ and angular noncommutativities this condition is fulfilled, in the $\kappa$-Minkowski case it is not satisfied.
+So far, an admissible Lagrangian formulation of the deformed Maxwell equations has been obtained for unimodular algebras $\mathfrak{g}$ only, that is, when the structure constants defining the noncommutativity~\eqref{xcomrel} obey the relation\footnote{ { The condition~\eqref{compcond} ensures that the linear map $\mathrm{ad}_{q} : \mathfrak{g} \longrightarrow \mathfrak{g}$ is traceless for all $q\in \mathfrak{g}$, that is, by definition, the Lie algebra $\mathfrak{g}$ is unimodular~\cite{Dufour}.
+In~\cite{Hersent,Mercati} unimodular Lie groups are considered in the noncommutative field-theoretical context.
+As explained in~\cite{Toronto}, the unimodularity of a Lie group implies the unimodularity of the corresponding Lie algebra; for connected Lie groups the converse is also true. }} \be \mathcal{C}^{\mu\nu}_{\mu} = 0. \la{compcond} \ee While for the $\mathfrak{su}(2)$ and angular noncommutativities this condition is fulfilled, in the $\kappa$-Minkowski case it is not satisfied.

 Technically, the problem is the following.
 The action $S_{\mathbf{g}}$ for the gauge field, defined simply as an integral over space-time of a gauge-covariant Lagrangian density $\mathcal{L}$, \be \delta_{f} \mathcal{L} = \{ \mathcal{L},f\}, \ee is not necessarily gauge-invariant, \be \delta_{f} S_{\mathbf{g}} = \int_{\mathcal{M}}\, \dd x\, \{ \mathcal{L},f\} \neq 0. \ee In particular, when the equality~\eqref{compcond} does not hold, e.g. in the $\kappa$-Minkowski case, the Poisson bracket between two functions is not a total derivative and, therefore, its integral does not vanish~\cite{Kupriyanov:2020axe}.
 This property is nothing but the semiclassical version of the non-cyclicity of the corresponding $\star$-product, \be \int_{\mathcal{M}} \dd x\, _{\star}\, \neq 0, \ee which blocks the development of gauge theories on the $\kappa$-Minkowski space.